D1935827V/webscrape2/README.md

 #### Link to location in runtime: We are currently having troble with this and it hasn't been implimented yet.

 ## <a href="https://github.com/D1935827V/webscrape2/projects/1#card-55316841" target="_blank">Chat feature:</a>
-#### The chat feature is another cool way of utilizing our database.
+#### The chat feature is another cool way of utilizing our database and a way we can add procedures.
 It takes your messages, and puts them on a chatboard that everyone can see.
 #### Link to code: https://github.com/D1935827V/webscrape2/blob/93438bb41cf3367f135cddb0f518d5c24e2d39e7/main.py#L121-L130 (line 121)
 #### Link to location in runtime: http://strattonstocks.cf:8080/chat (MUST BE SIGNED IN FIRST) Create an account, then type in /chat in the url after the adress and port (we still need to impiment it in our menus), and you will get to the chat board.